Cicada-Software/cicada/docs/ci-lang/for-stmt.md

 For statements are technically expressions, though they only return the unit type (`()`).
 This may change in the future.

-Like in other programming langauges, you can use `break` and `continue` to change the control flow of your program. `break` will break out of the loop, and `continue` will skip the rest of the loop and start the next iteration:
+Like in other programming languages, you can use `break` and `continue` to change the control flow of your program. `break` will break out of the loop, and `continue` will skip the rest of the loop and start the next iteration: